brentd09/AZ040Labs/PowerShell-Lab-09.md

     > You could use the modules you have downloaded in the previous task <br>
     > However this next exercise give you experience in running the  <br>
-    > PowerShell commands from the Clous Shell, meaning you do not have  <br>
+    > PowerShell commands from the Cloud Shell, meaning you do not have  <br>
     > to install the Az Modules <br>

 ### Task 1: Use Azure Cloud Shell to create a resource group